liferay/liferay-docs/develop/tutorials/articles/02-from-liferay-6-to-liferay-7/07-upgrading-plugins-to-liferay-7/06-upgrading-layouts-and-themes.markdown

     Currently the `liferay-versions` property is set to 6.2.
 The Code Upgrade Tool can fix this.

-3. Right-click on the problem in the *@product-ver@ Migration Problems* tab and select *Correct automatically*.
+3. Right-click on the problem in the *Liferay 7 Migration Problems* tab and select *Correct automatically*.

     Figure 3: The Code Upgrade Tool can automatically update some breaking changes for you. ../../../images/upgrading-layouts-correct-automatically.png